Saab 35 Draken: Saab 35Ö (Österreich)

 Saab 35Ö (Östen) or Saab 35OE (international name) was an export version of the Saab 35D for the Austrian Air Force.
 The Ö-suffix stands for Austria (Österrike, Österreich).
 Since the Austrian Air Force lacks a proper designation system the Saab 35Ö got the name J 35Ö in Austria.
 The J prefix is a remnant of the Saab J 29F that Austria operated during the 1960s.
 The Austrians called their Saab 105Ö as J 105Ö for example.
 Saab re-purchased 24 J 35D aircraft from the Swedish Air Force in the mid-1980s and converted them into the Saab 35Ö version for export to Austria.

 The Saab 35Ö was more or less equal to the Saab 35D but featured the updated bird-proof cockpit from the Saab 35F.
-Austria was offered the Saab 35F as an option but as Austria was forbidden to use missiles after World War II there was no point in choosing the F model with one cannon over the D model with two cannons.
+Austria was offered the Saab 35F as an option but as Austria was forbidden to use guided missiles after World War II there was no point in choosing the F model with one cannon over the D model with two cannons.
 It quickly became apparent however that the Austrian Drakens needed missiles to protect their airspace and after the fall of the USSR and outbreak of the Yugoslav Wars Austria was permitted to use missiles.
 This was followed by Austria adopting several types of the AIM-9 Sidewinder, such as the AIM-9P-3.

 In 1992 the Austrian Drakens received an upgrade giving them a radar warning receiver (RWR), chaff and flare countermeasures and the AIM-9P-5 all aspect missile.
 The RWR and countermeasure system was developed in collaboration with the Royal Danish Air Materiel Command FMK (Flyvematerielkommandoen) and looked very similar to the systems used on the Danish WDNS Drakens.
 The upgrade was performed by Valmet in Finland.
 This version is commonly called "J 35Ö mark 2" under a variety of spellings: J 35Ö Draken MK2, J-35 Oe Draken Mk.II.